 Businesses with fewer than 25 FTE employees may be eligible for the Small Business Health Care Tax Credit.
 This tax credit is worth up to 50 percent of your contribution to FTE employees' health insurance premiums.
 To qualify, you must pay at least half of your employees' total health insurance premium costs and pay average annual wages below $50,000.
 See What You Need to Know About the Small Business Health Care Tax Credit to learn more about the credit and download the appropriate IRS forms.
 Additionally, the IRS has an online health care tax credit calculator to help you estimate the amount.

-If you don't currently offer health insurance benefits, you will not be penalized as long as you have fewer than 50 FTE employees.
-You will need to provide your current and newly hired employees with a Notice of Marketplace Coverage Options (this form is for employers not offering coverage) and comply with the other provisions listed in the previous section.
+If you don't currently offer health insurance benefits, you won't be penalized as long as you have fewer than 50 FTE employees.
+You'll need to provide your current and newly hired employees with a Notice of Marketplace Coverage Options (this form is for employers not offering coverage) and comply with the other provisions listed in the previous section.

 Small Business Health Options Program

-Small businesses with up to 50 FTE employees may access the health care insurance marketplaces through the Small Business Health Options Program (SHOP), for coverage beginning in 2014 (employers with up to 100 FTE employees will be eligible for coverage beginning in 2016).
+Small businesses with up to 50 FTE employees may access the health care insurance marketplaces through the Small Business Health Options Program (SHOP) for coverage.
 Call the Dept. of Health and Human Services (HHS) at 1-800-706- 7893 for information about the SHOP Marketplace.